 The question is how to reduce work in the future.

-We will try to reduce it gradually next year rather than this year, and the year after that rather than the year after next.
+We will try to reduce it a little more next year than this year, and next year than the year after.

 That is exactly what Mogic's management policy is.